Setting up MCP servers in CodexUse

 Where are MCP settings stored?

-CodexUse writes MCP configuration to the same files the CLI uses.
-Changes sync automatically; you can also edit the JSON directly if preferred.
+CodexUse writes MCP configuration to the same config.toml the CLI uses.
+You can also edit